 Experiencing fever is a normal part of life.
 Your body temperature increases as a response to infections like the common cold, changes in the environment, and certain medical conditions.
 However, a body temperature too high can be a sign of a serious condition.
 Our skilled emergency services staff at Dignity Health is trained to ease the symptoms of a high body temperature and diagnose the underlying cause of high fever in Southern California.

 If you or someone you care for has a body temperature over 103, 104 for children, or 100.4 rectally for infants three months and younger, visit an emergency department at Dignity Health Southern California.
-To wait at home before you see a doctor, use our online waiting tool InQuicker and select your estimated arrival time at one of our convenient locations in Long Beach, Northridge, Downtown LA, Glendale, and Inland Empire cities San Bernardino, Fontana, and Highland.
+To wait at home before you see a doctor, use our online waiting tool InQuicker and select your estimated arrival time at one of our convenient locations in Camarillo, Glendale, Long Beach, Northridge, Downtown LA, Oxnard, and Inland Empire cities San Bernardino, Fontana, and Highland.

 Symptoms of Fever